jedld/dex-os-64/README.md

 - CPU vendor/brand and feature flags
 - Memory map header and PMM/VMM free line
 - Shell prompt marker

+Note: The kernel now auto-mounts a RAM-backed root filesystem at boot:
+- Mounts devfs as 'dev'
+- Creates an 8MiB RAM disk 'ram0', formats it as exFAT, and mounts it as 'root'
+- Use paths like `root:/` or `dev:/` in VFS-aware commands

 Planned: add a lightweight unit/integration test harness that can run inside QEMU (headless) to validate subsystems (PMM/VMM, CPUID, console) automatically and fail on regressions.